-Every three (3) months (quarterly) you will receive a \$35 (up to \$140 yearly) credit that will allow you to purchase personal health items without a prescription from participating providers.
+Every three (3) months (quarterly) you will receive a \$30 (up to \$120 yearly) credit that will allow you to purchase personal health items without a prescription from participating providers.

-Includes items like lumbar cushions, toothbrushes, diabetic socks, thermometers hot/cold packs and more.
+Includes items like lumbar cushions, toothbrushes, diabetic socks, thermometers, hot/cold packs and more.
+You can use an OTC Benefits Card to purchase food in addition to OTC products.